Murderabilia

 Shipping calculated at checkout.

-This original multi-page correspondence from David Berkowitz, infamously known as the “Son of Sam,” offers a compelling and historically significant example of his early prison-era communications.
-This is one of the earliest letters from Berkowitz on the market, written less than 2 years after being apprehended for his crimes.
+This original multi-page correspondence from David Berkowitz, infamously known as the “Son of Sam,” offers a compelling and historically significant example of his early prison era communications.

 Accompanying the letter is the original mailing envelope, postmarked from Attica, New York, where Berkowitz was incarcerated at the time.
 The envelope bears institutional markings, a 15¢ stamp, and prison routing information, further reinforcing its authenticity and historical context.
 The handwritten return address identifies Berkowitz by name and inmate number, a detail that anchors the piece firmly within its period of incarceration.